cretz/pgnio/README.md

 processes themselves and/or make sure the data files at `~/.embedpostgresql/data` are actually deleted (that is the `C:\Users\username\.embedpostgresql\data` directory).

+#### Using Latest Master

+For updates that may not have been released into a numbered version, developers can use [JitPack](https://jitpack.io/#cretz/pgnio/master-SNAPSHOT).
+Essentially this means using the JitPack resolver in the build tool, and setting a dependency on the group `com.github.cretz.pgnio`, name `pgnio`, and version `master-SNAPSHOT`.

 ### TODO

 * Streaming/logical replication